Picosecond Wireless Synchronization with Entangled Photons via Grid-Based Quantum Coverage in Indoor Optical Systems: Simulations

 \section{Simulations}

 To assess the synchronization performance under realistic quantum indoor environments, we conducted Monte-Carlo simulations based on the system model described in Sections \ref{sysmode-sec}–\ref{synchro-sec}.
 The room was configured as a rectangular indoor space with dimensions $L = 6\,\text{m}$, $W = 6\,\text{m}$, and $H = 3\,\text{m}$.
-The quantum optical coverage was set at height $h_{\text{cov}} = 1\,\text{m}$ above the floor, and the grid-based beam steering was evaluated for multiple spatial configurations with $N_g \in \{25, 100, 225\}$, corresponding to $5 \times 5$, $10 \times 10$, and $15 \times 15$ grid layouts.
+The quantum optical coverage was set at height $h_{\text{cov}} = 1\,\text{m}$ above the floor, and the grid-based beam steering was evaluated for multiple spatial configurations with $N_g \in \{25, 100, 225\}$, corresponding to $5 \times 5$, $10 \times 10$, and $15 \times 15$ grid layouts \cite{safi20253d}.
 Each grid region was targeted by a distinct optical beam, and photon propagation followed the diffraction and spatial uncertainty models described earlier.

 The synchronization sequence spanned a total duration $T_{\text{seq}}$ ranging from $1\,\mu\text{s}$ to $2\,\text{ms}$, divided into slots of duration $T_{qs} = 10\,\text{ns}$.
 This results in a total number of time slots $N_s = T_{\text{seq}} / T_{qs}$, which varied between $10^2$ and $2 \times 10^5$ depending on the experiment.
 Each slot could contain a single entangled photon pair with mean generation rate $\mu_t = 0.5$, while the SPAD detector timing jitter was modeled as Gaussian noise with standard deviation $\sigma_d = 200\,\text{ps}$.
 The SPDC source temporal jitter was modeled with standard deviation $\sigma_t = 50\,\text{ps}$ \cite{quan2016demonstration}.
-Background photon arrivals followed a Poisson distribution with mean $\mu_b = 5 \times 10^{-5}$.
+Background photon arrivals followed a Poisson distribution with mean $\mu_b = 5 \times 10^{-6}$ \cite{bronzi2015spad}.
 The quantum detection efficiency of the SPAD was set to $\eta_d = 0.6$, and the user receiver was modeled with a circular aperture of radius $r_a = 0.02\,\text{m}$.
+Unless otherwise stated, the simulations assume an LOS channel and use the Gaussian detector jitter model.
 The simulation parameters are summarized in Table~\ref{tab:sim_params}, where variables marked with a range were evaluated parametrically, and exact values for each scenario are specified in the respective figure captions.